kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 ## Version skew policy {#version-skew-policy}

-The kubeadm CLI tool of version vX.Y may deploy clusters with a control plane of version vX.Y or vX.(Y-1). kubeadm CLI vX.Y can also upgrade an existing kubeadm-created cluster of version vX.(Y-1).
+The `kubeadm` tool of version vX.Y may deploy clusters with a control plane of version vX.Y or vX.(Y-1).
+`kubeadm` vX.Y can also upgrade an existing kubeadm-created cluster of version vX.(Y-1).

 Due to that we can't see into the future, kubeadm CLI vX.Y may or may not be able to deploy vX.(Y+1) clusters.

-Example: kubeadm v1.8 can deploy both v1.7 and v1.8 clusters and upgrade v1.7 kubeadm-created clusters to v1.8.
+Example: `kubeadm` v1.8 can deploy both v1.7 and v1.8 clusters and upgrade v1.7 kubeadm-created clusters to v1.8.

 These resources provide more information on supported version skew between kubelets and the control plane, and other Kubernetes components: